phuonganh-38/deep-learning-diagnosis-melanoma/README.md

 ## **Models Used**

-Convolutional Neural Network (CNNs) with these architecture:
+Convolutional Neural Networks (CNNs) with these architectures:
 1. Inception-V3
 2. ResNet-50
 3. EfficienNet-B4